Lemon Posset (The Easiest Dessert Ever!)

 As an Amazon Affilate, I earn commission on qualifying purchases.

 Have you ever heard of Lemon Posset?
-Run, don’t walk to the nearest grocery store pick up some cream…and some lemons!
+If not, run, don’t walk to the nearest grocery store pick up some cream…and some lemons!

-lemon posset
+lemon posset with spoon.

-Lemon Posset on white tray
+Lemon Posset on white tray.

-A few years ago I was researching pub food for a catering company.
-Not traditional pub food, like cottage pie or sausage rolls, but fancier gastro pub food.
+Back in 2013, I was researching pub food for a catering company.
+Not traditional pub food, like Cottage Pie or sausage rolls, but fancier gastro pub food.
 I stumbled across the website of a gastropub just outside of London and was a bit taken back by the menu.
 Scanning down to the puddings, (desserts) out popped….Posset!
 “What IS this posset?”
+Turns out this classic British dessert has been around for centuries!

-Lemons on a plate
+Lemons on a plate.

 What is posset?

-Possets were originally used for medicinal purposes, as the The Oxford English Dictionary defines it as a, “drink made of hot milk curdled with ale, wine, or other alcoholic liquor and typically flavored with spices, drunk as a delicacy or as a remedy for colds.”
 While the Folger Shakespeare Library describes it as having eggs and being similar to our modern day eggnog.
 We do know that posset has been around for hundreds of years and that Shakespeare refers to possets in several of his plays, including this line from The Merry Wives of Windsor…

 “yet be cheerful knight: thou shalt eat a posset to-night at my house; Where I will desire thee to laugh at my wife.”